Xiao-Lii/GPS-RouteCalculator-FitSDK/README.md

   - <b>Haversine / Great Circle Distance formula</b>: Very accurate in calculating distances, not as intensive = better runtime & less battery drainage than Vincenty, but overkill/unnecessary for coordinates over short distances
 - Semicircles are an efficient way to represent coordinates with a high precision using 32 bits.
   - A signed 32bit integer has a range of -2,147,483,648 to 2,147,483,648 or <b>4,294,967,295</b> total values.
-  - Divide that by the circumference of the earth in meters and we get ~107 semicircles / meter.
-That is 1 centimeter resolution anywhere on the planet.
+  - That total value divided by the earth's circumference(40,075,017 m) is ~107.17 semicircles per meter = 1 centimeter of resolution anywhere on the planet.
   - A float32 would not be as precise.
 A float64 (aka double) is twice the storage amount, but some microprocessors might not support them.